microsoft/azuredevopslabs/labs/vstsextend/eclipse/e2eeclipse/readme.md

     ![Log the Bug](images/log-bug.png)

-    > **Note**: All the pages visited, notes, screenshots and other information from the test session is included as details for the Bug, so you don't have to add these details manually.
-You also should see a button next to the title box reading "0 Similar".
-VSTS checks to see if there are bugs already logged with similar titles, therefore minimizing duplicate bugs being logged.
+    {% include note.html content= "All the pages visited, notes, screenshots and other information from the test session is included as details for the Bug, so you don't have to add these details manually.
+You also should see a button next to the title box reading \"0 Similar\".
+VSTS checks to see if there are bugs already logged with similar titles, therefore minimizing duplicate bugs being logged" %}.

 1. Once the bug has been created, click the Stop button in the Test Extension toolbar to end the test session.